michaelniedermayr/clion_stm32_openocd/readme.md

 ### Create the CLion project
 Now we import the generated code in CLion, update the CMake files with the plugin and download the code to the discovery board.
-Start CLion.
+* Start CLion.
 * Import the generated code: File | Import Project or from the welcome screen: Import Project from Sources.
-* If CLion asks you to ‘Import CMake Project’, just like OK.
+* If CLion asks you to ‘Import CMake Project’, just click OK.
-* Next click: Tools | Update CMake project with STM32CubeMX project.
+* Next step, click: Tools | Update CMake project with STM32CubeMX project.
 The plugin will perform its magic and rewrites the CMakeLists.txt file.
 * If everything works, you should see this dialog.
 Now you should be able to program and debug the STM32 with CLion.
 ![clion_openocd_cmake](https://user-images.githubusercontent.com/8593661/37569704-715eccd6-2ae6-11e8-9b4d-c47bcbcf89ae.jpg)

-* Next step: Add the blinking code.
-Open the src/main.c file and go to the main while loop (line 102-109).
+* To add the blinking code, open the src/main.c file and go to the main while loop (line 102-109).
 ![clion_main](https://user-images.githubusercontent.com/8593661/37569710-8cd03e78-2ae6-11e8-8638-51f19563c201.jpg)

 * Replace the while-loop with the following code.
 This let’s the four leds blink on the discovery board.